 Deontology, integrity and ethics for research

-Training objectives: Make researchers aware of ethics, scientific fraud, but also social responsibility through a transversal training program.
+Training objectives: Make researchers aware of ethics, scientific fraud, and social responsibility through a transversal training program.

-Description of the training: 5 modules of 2 hours each, led by a pair of speakers.
+Description of the training: 5 modules of 2 hours each, led by one or two speakers.
 Each module will address specific content through historical-conceptual courses and the case study methodology.
 Half of the time in each module will be devoted to discussion and exchange with doctoral students.
 This training has an interdisciplinary vocation, with a strong emphasis on the structural and contingent factors of a scientific, social, economic, and political nature that influence scientific integrity, deontology, and ethics in research.
-The themes of the modules are as follows:

-Module 2: Case study: Case of scientific fraud in molecular biology
+Module 2: Ethics of biomedical research and molecular biology

-Module 5: Building the identity of a researcher
+Module 5: The formation of the figure of the researcher

 Location: Campus des Grands Moulins

 The Labex Who Am I? co-funds the DINGO DAYS 2023. © Adapted from https://www.dingo2023.fr/en/ The DINGO (Dynamics of Genetic Instability and Oncogenesis) days will be held on November 14-15, 2023, at the Institut Jacques Monod,...

 As part of its Visiting Professors programme, the Labex Who Am I? is delighted to welcome professor Yoichi Shinkai, leader of the "Cellular Memory Laboratory" at the RIKEN Institute, and associate professor at Saitama University, Japan.
 Yoichi Shinkai's...

 The Labex Who Am I? organizes with two of its partners (Jacques Monod Institute + Epigenetics and Cell Fate center) an unusual visit within the framework of the French Science Festival 2023 and the CNRS “Visites !nsolites” event.
 See you on Friday, October...